Manaslu Circuit Trek - 15 Days

 In the past, trekkers had to carry their own camping gear and food as there were no lodges or tea houses.
 Today, with the growing popularity of the trek, villagers have built mountain lodges and tea houses to provide basic comfort to travelers.

 Most lodges along the Manaslu trekking route are simple but clean, with large dining areas, a warm atmosphere, and seasonal meals.
-Rooms are usually twin-sharing with common bathrooms, or dormitory-style where 5 to 10 people may share a room.
+Rooms are usually twin-sharing with common bathrooms, or dormitory-style, where 5 to 10 people may share a room.

 Some villages, like Jagat, Namrung, Lho, and Samagaon, offer a few rooms with attached bathrooms, but these are limited.
 At higher elevations, such as Phedi (base of Larke La Pass) and Dharamsala, accommodations are basic, offering simple beds, meals, and warm refreshments.